TUDelft-PRIME-Books/Linear-Algebra/Appendices/ComplexNumbers.md

 The reason for introducing complex numbers is to ensure that more equations have solutions, for example $z^2+1=0$.
 In this section, we consider equations involving complex numbers.
 This means that the solutions may be complex, but also that the coefficients in the equations can be complex.

-We already solved quadratic equations using a new technique called _completing the sqaure_ and in this section you will learn more ways to solve equations.
+We already solved quadratic equations using a new technique called _completing the square_ and in this section you will learn more ways to solve equations.

 You may think that introducing a new set of numbers as solutions to certain equations can be a never-ending process.
 When you introduce more numbers, you get more equations (now we need not only solve $x^2=-1$, but also $x^2=i$), which need new solutions, etcetera.
 It turns out that if you restrict yourself to polynomial equations, this is not the case.
 This statement is the Fundamental Theorem of Algebra: